CSE3902-Group-3/CSE3902-TheLegendOfZelda-Remake/README.md

 - Use `C`+`H` to heal Link to max HP.
 - Use `C`+`O` to kill all enemies in current room.

-### `config.ini`
+### Config file: `config.ini`
-- modify game constants related to Link speed/HP, game difficulty, start level, etc.
+- Edit this file to modify game constants related to Link speed/HP, game difficulty, start level, etc.

 ## Major Known Bugs:
 - Dodongo does not eat bombs